-Sepsis is the body’s overwhelming and life-threatening response to infection which can lead to tissue damage, organ failure, and death.
-Learn more about the symptoms of sepsis, which kills 258,000 Americans each year.
+Sepsis is the body’s overwhelming and life-threatening response to infection that can lead to tissue damage, organ failure, and death.
+In other words, it’s your body’s overactive and toxic response to an infection.

-Sepsis has been named as the expensive in-patient cost in American hospitals in 2011 at over $20 billion each year.
-Forty percent of patients diagnosed with severe sepsis do not survive.
-Until a cure for sepsis is found, early detection is the surest hope for survival.
+Sepsis has been named as the most expensive in-patient cost in American hospitals in 2014 averaging more than $18,000 per hospital stay.
+With over 1.5 million sepsis hospital stays in 2014 per year, that works out to costs of $27 billion each year.
+Studies investigating survival have reported slightly different numbers, but it appears that on average, approximately 30% of patients diagnosed with severe sepsis do not survive.
 Up to 50% of survivors suffer from post-sepsis syndrome.
+Until a cure for sepsis is found, early detection is the surest hope for survival and limiting disability for survivors.